-Goma, 1 March 2013 – Médecins Sans Frontières (MSF) has flown in additional medical staff to the town of Kitchanga in the east of the Democratic Republic of Congo after heavy fighting in the last few days between armed groups resulted in deaths and mass casualties.
+Goma, 1 March 2013 —Médecins Sans Frontières (MSF) has flown in additional medical staff to the town of Kitchanga in the east of the Democratic Republic of Congo after heavy fighting in the last few days between armed groups resulted in deaths and mass casualties.

 Many properties in the town have been destroyed, including the MSF base, and there is widespread panic and fear among the population as tensions between communities in the region escalate.
 So far, more than 135 people have been wounded and thousands of the town's inhabitants have fled their homes.
 There are reports of over 55 civilian deaths.
 A number that might go up as many houses were burnt down.
 Several of MSF's Congolese staff feared for their lives and have fled.